 Now as a mom of a teen daughter myself, I know how unfair this seems!
 Being excited for a daughter’s achievement should be a perfectly reasonable response, darn it!
 But we’re dealing with a teenager and well, that’s just how teenagers view things.

-Shaunti Feldhahn is the best-selling author of eye-opening, research-based books about men, women and teens, including For Women Only, For Men Only and her newest, The Surprising Secrets of Highly Happy Marriages.
-A Harvard-trained social researcher and speaker, her ﬁndings are regularly featured in media as diverse as The Today Show, Focus on the Family, and the New York Times.
+Shaunti Feldhahn is the best-selling author of eye-opening, research-based books about men, women and teens, including For Women Only, For Men Only, and For Parents Only.
+A Harvard-trained social researcher and popular speaker, her ﬁndings are regularly featured in media as diverse as The Today Show, Focus on the Family, and the New York Times.
 Visit www.shaunti.com for more.